 Q: If people start paying to download and are charged per song, who decides how much a song costs and where that money goes?

 Each legitimate music service has its own licensing agreements with the individual record companies.
 These agreements are likely to set many of those terms.
-Luckily for fans, music companies have licensed hundreds of digital partners that offer a range of models, many of which are free and all of which are discounted.
-A few examples we invite you to explore are listed on the RIAA's Legal Music Sites page.
+Luckily for fans, music companies have licensed hundreds of digital partners that offer a range of models, many of which are free and discounted.
+More than 70 such services are listed on the whymusicmatters.com go-to guide for authorized music services.

 Q: Should devices such as CD burners be outlawed since they are an easy way of making illegal copies of others creative efforts?